acapela000/hugotheme-whatisthaodoing.today/content/post/why-springboot.md

 payment.gateway.password=your-password
 ```

-Here, I'm setting the URL of the payment gateway endpoint, as well as the authentication credentials required to access it.
+In this example, I am setting the URL of the payment gateway endpoint, as well as the authentication credentials required to access it.

 3.In the Java code, use the payment gateway SDK to process payments: